What you will need:

 Students pick one card at random and keep their card a secret.
 On the blank card (or piece of paper) they must create a math word problem that will equal to the answer on the card that they have.
-For example, “The answer is 9 pumpkins” – They know that the math question they make must equal 9 and be about pumpkins.
+For example, “The answer is 3 bunnies” – They know that the math question they make must equal 3 and be bunnies.

 Once they finish writing their word problem, they must write their name on the back and either hand back to you, place in a box or get ready to swap with another student.

 Give the student made word problems (at random from a box or swapped) to other students.
 Each student must solve the problem given, and then find the creator of it to see if they answered correctly.
 Alternatively, you could complete the questions as a class and ‘check in’ with the maker of the word problem to see if it was answered correctly by everyone.

 CLICK HERE to download for FREE from my TPT Store.

 If you like this, you may be interested in some of my other resources.